-In line with IAS 39, the bank adopted incurred loss approach and intends to migrate to the expected loss approach outlined under IFRS 9.
+In line with IAS 39, the Bank adopted incurred loss approach and intends to migrate to the expected loss approach outlined under IFRS 9.
 The incurred loss approach takes into consideration the emergence period (EP) to arrive at losses that have been incurred at the reporting date.
-To enable the bank migrate to the internal rating based (foundation approach) as well as the expected loss approach as outlined under IFRS 9, the bank has developed its internal rating models.

-Guaranty Trust Bank Limited Liberia undertakes lending activities after careful analysis of the borrowers' character, capacity to repay, cash flow, credit history, industry and other factors.
-The bank acknowledges that there are diverse intrinsic risks inherent in its different business segments and, as a result, applies different parameters to adequately dimension the risks in each business segment.
+The Bank undertakes lending activities after careful analysis of the borrowers' character, capacity to repay, cash flow, credit history, industry and other factors.
+The Bank acknowledges that there are diverse intrinsic risks inherent in its different business segments and, as a result, applies different parameters to adequately dimension the risks in each business segment.